Overlap, matching, or entropy weights: what are we weighting for?: Introduction

 \subsection{The positivity assumption and propensity score weighting methods}

 The literature defines two specific violations of the positivity assumption: random (i.e., by chance) and structural violations \citep{westreich2019epidemiology, petersen2012diagnosing}.
-Random violation of the positivity assumptions can occur when the sample size is small or there are some misspecifications of the propensity score model.
-With such a violation, reparameterization and direct optimization are better alternatives to the IPW estimation of the ATE, along with the bias-corrected IPW trimming \citep{ma2020robust,sasaki2022estimation}.
-Alternatively, one can also consider methods for equipoise treatment effect estimation, i.e., the overlap weight (OW), matching weight (MW), and Shannon's entropy weight (EW) estimators \citep{matsouaka2020framework,li2018addressing}.
-These estimators reparameterize the target population and target the treatment effect in the group of participants for whom there is treatment equipoise.
+Random (or stochastic) violation of the positivity assumptions arise by happenstance, e.g., when the sample size is small or the PS model is misspecified.
+In such cases, increased sample size, bias-corrected IPW trimming, PS reparameterization or direct optimization offer better alternatives to estimate ATE \citep{chaudhuri2014heavy,ma2020robust,sasaki2022estimation}.
+Alternatively, methods for equipoise treatment effect, i.e., the overlap weight (OW), matching weight (MW), and Shannon's entropy weight (EW) estimators \citep{matsouaka2020framework,li2018addressing}, can also be considered.
+These estimators target treatment effects defined within the subgroup of participants for whom treatment equipoise exists.